skwe902/KiwifruitVolumeApp/README.md

 The inspiration was from the well-known "measurement" app that Apple has made, which could be downloaded here: https://apps.apple.com/us/app/measure/id1383426740

-The overall goal of the project was to implement ML object detection and lidar technologies to the measurement app to see if you can measure the volume of a kiwifruit.

 ## Project Outline:
 Initially, I have planned the app in three stages: